-I also made it just in time to the beautiful Mayfield Lavender Farm to take photographs and tick that off our summer bucket list – they had already started harvesting half the farm that day!
+I also made it just in time to the beautiful Mayfield Lavender Farm, one of the lavender farms near London, to take photographs and tick that off our summer bucket list – they had already started harvesting half the farm that day!

 We traveled back to Fano for the first week of September, catching up with my in-laws and enjoying our last summer days at the beach.

 Then, once we were back home, Little T and I went to the fantastic Diana Memorial Playground in Hyde Park.

 October was the only full month we had in London since May and it ended up being packed with days out!
 At the beginning of the month, we visited Holland Park (one of my favorite places in London) and Duke Meadows in Chiswick, then had a day out at Bocketts Farm Park in Surrey.
 That visit to Bocketts was great fun, with Little T feeding goats, sheeps and cows, watching a pig race and taking a tractor ride around the free-range farm.